clarissagtz/Lab1CS/index.md

 ```

 ## Songs
-One song that I liked a lot and is very inspiring is: [I lived- One Republic](https://www.youtube.com/watch?v=z0rxydSolwU)
+One song that I like a lot and is very inspiring is: [I lived- One Republic](https://www.youtube.com/watch?v=z0rxydSolwU)

 ## UCSD spots
 My favorite spot at campus is Geisel Library: